vallerii/react_product-categories/README.md

-# React notes
+# React Orders
-A demo application similar to [React static list of TODOs](https://github.com/mate-academy/react_static-list-of-todos)
+A demo application similar to [React static list of Posts](https://github.com/mate-academy/react_static-list-of-posts)
 > Remove the code and reimplement it during the lesson

 ## Workflow